probml/sts-jax/README.md

                                    num_steps=2000)
 ```

-We can now plug in the parameters and use ancestral sampling from the
+We can now plug in the parameters and the future inputs,
+and use ancestral sampling from the
 filtered posterior to forecast future observations.

 ```python